tldr-pages/tldr/pages/linux/yum.md

 # yum

 > Package management utility for RHEL, Fedora, and CentOS (for older versions).
+> For equivalent commands in other package managers, see <https://wiki.archlinux.org/title/Pacman/Rosetta>.
 > More information: <https://manned.org/yum>.

 - Install a new package: